Gondwana: Cenozoic

 Later, South America was connected to North America via the Isthmus of Panama, cutting off a circulation of warm water and thereby making the Arctic colder, as well as allowing the Great American Interchange.

-The break-up of Gondwana can be said to continue in eastern Africa at the Afar Triple Junction, which separates the Arabian, Nubian, and Somali plates, resulting in rifting in the Red Sea and East African Rift.
+The break-up of Gondwana can be said to continue in eastern Africa at the Afar triple junction, which separates the Arabian, African, and Somali plates, resulting in rifting in the Red Sea and East African Rift.

 Australia–Antarctica separation

 In the Early Cenozoic, Australia was still connected to Antarctica c.
 35–40° south of its current location and both continents were largely unglaciated.
+This was one end of the Antarctic land bridge, the other connecting Antarctica to South America.
 A rift between the two developed but remained an embayment until the Eocene-Oligocene boundary when the Circumpolar Current developed and the glaciation of Antarctica began.